Abizer-R/LearnHindi/README.md

 # LearnHindi

-An amazing app that will help you to learn some basic words and phrases in Hindi along with proper prounounciation.
+An amazing app that will help you to learn some basic words and phrases in Hindi along with proper pronunciation.

 ## Installation